When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Work-life balance struggles

-- Parenting stress and family responsibilities
+- Parenting stress and family duties

 - Caring for aging parents

-- Midlife crisis or existential questioning
+- Midlife crisis or life questions

 - Health concerns and aging awareness